 As well as being delicious mangos, like papayas are rich in fibre.
 They also contain Vitamin A which helps promote good vision during the day and night.
 The vitamin A, C and carotenoids (pigments which give mangoes their bright colour) all help to keep the immune system healthy.
 Mangoes also contains iron (important for healthy blood cells), potassium (helps cells, tissues and organs function), calcium (used to build bones, help nerves send messages from the brain to other parts of the body and to make muscles move) as well as other minerals that are needed for various functions in the body.

 With their tasty tangy flavour who can resist passion fruit.
 These are also rich in antioxidants and can help fight illness.
-You can’t be too careful now can you.
+You can’t be too careful now can you. womens health.
 These are also great as they have plenty of soluble fibre which helps bulk up stool, eliminate excess sugars and fats from the body and also absorbs water making stool easier to pass.
 Passion fruit is great for vision due to its Vitamin A and C and flavonoid content.

 This is perfect for those that love coconut and for those that don’t simply substitute it with another milk.
 It’s great for children as it builds muscle and enhances physical performance so it’s great for those that take part in sports.
 The fat in the milk controls the rate sugar is released into the blood stream so can help reduce the energy dip we would otherwise get after drinking / eating something sweet.
 The slow release of sugar means slow release energy allowing for better concentration and endurance and may help them get through the first lesson(s) before break time when drunk for breakfast.